stijn-dejongh/lovecraft_public_domain/raw_converts/f.md

 pulpy; but seeing never a face and hearing never a word.
 Up, up, up the eerie columns slithered, and I saw that all the travellers were converging as they flowed near a sort of focus of crazy alleys at the top of a high hill in the centre of the town, where perched a great white church.
-I had seen it from the road&rsquo;s crest when I looked at Kingsport in the new dusk, and it had made me shiver because Aldebaran had seemed to balance itself a moment on the ghostly spire.
+I had seen it from the road's crest when I looked at Kingsport in the new dusk, and it had made me shiver because Aldebaran had seemed to balance itself a moment on the ghostly spire.

   There was an open space around the church; partly a churchyard with spectral shafts, and partly a half-paved square swept nearly bare of snow by the wind, and lined with unwholesomely archaic houses having peaked roofs and overhanging gables.
 Death-fires danced over the tombs, revealing gruesome vistas, though queerly failing to cast any shadows.
-Past the churchyard, where there were no houses, I could see over the hill&rsquo;s summit and watch the glimmer of stars on the harbour, though the town was invisible in the dark.
+Past the churchyard, where there were no houses, I could see over the hill's summit and watch the glimmer of stars on the harbour, though the town was invisible in the dark.
 Only once in a while a lanthorn bobbed horribly through serpentine alleys on its way to overtake the throng that was now slipping speechlessly into the church.
 I waited till the crowd had oozed into the